Salting the roads

 Grit bins are installed near steep hills or areas that are at risk of repeated freezing, like under trees or in the shade.
 Anyone can use the salt in these bins for public areas.
 Make sure you use a shovel or a spade to get the salt out of the bin.
 It is very corrosive and could damage your hands if you pick it up.

 It is illegal to use the salt on your own land, and you could be prosecuted for stealing.

-Parish and town councils pay to have the bins installed where they think they are needed and we make sure that they are filled.ask for a grit bin refill
+Parish and town councils pay to have the bins installed where they think they are needed and we make sure that they are filled.sign into MyAccount to request a grit bin is refilled

 Think about where you park